 The Chipmunks are singing at the same amusement park.
 Their song is like a needle drilling into my skull.
 They go off to have some fun between performances but become lost, and are locked inside the amusement park at night.
 They contact their foster father Dave, who comes in search of them.
 As they wait, they stumble upon the Frankenstein Castle where Dr F is bringing the monster back.
 The Monster chases them around for a bit.
 Note that in the first scene, the Monster was attempting to steal a teddy bear, whereas one of the Chipmunks (Theodore, maybe?
 I don’t know) is also carrying a teddy.

-Dave goes to the amusement park, where he narrowly avoids being drugged by Dr F. The Chipmunks escape the Monster and go home to Dave, who refuses to believe the Monster story.
+Dave goes to the amusement park, where he narrowly avoids being drugged by Dr F. The Chipmunks escape from the Monster and go home to Dave, who refuses to believe the Monster story.
 Alvin is annoyed at this, but not keen to go back.
 Theodore notices that he's left his teddy behind.
 There's another musical number, even more obnoxious than the first one.

 The Monster arrives at Dave's house with Theodore's teddy in his hand.
 He returns the toy, and Theodore realises that the creature is not evil.
 Dr Frankenstein goes looking for his creation, tracking him to Dave's house.
 The Chipmunks hide the Monster from Dave.
 The Chipmunks have fun with their new friend.
 Some mild shenanigans ensue.